 With more moving parts, more things can go wrong with pedal drives – although this is unlikely in premium-quality products.

-I’m by no means an expert on this technology.
+I will preface this section by admitting I’m by no means an expert on this technology.
 If you’re looking for an in depth engineering guide to kayak pedal systems, I would suggest contacting the manufacturer.

-Basically, you have two choices.
+But basically, you have two choices.

 Fins or props.

-As far as I can tell, fins are only used by the Hobie Mirage drive systems – I will stand corrected if that’s not the case, but every other kayak uses a propeller.
+As far as I can tell, fins are only used by the Hobie Mirage drive systems – I will stand corrected if that’s not the case, but every other pedal kayak uses a propeller.

 Either way, I would recommend choosing a system that can easily retract, so you can avoid underwater obstacles and navigate shallower waterways.

-Does size matter?
 When it comes to a kayak – yes it does.

 Longer kayaks are ideal for tackling choppier waters, and/or for traveling longer distances.